- 1 Turning off the hardening blade in oil or water?

 Heated oil is preferred because the thermal overhang is lower and decreases the risk of steel fractures and blade distortions.

-The oil has the risk of catching fire so a specific oil has a higher combustion temperature than a kitchen one (it is always advisable to keep a fire blanket at hand)
+The oil has the risk of igniting so a specific oil has a higher combustion temperature than a kitchen one (it is always advisable to keep a fire blanket at hand) the liquids in contact with the blade overheat in turn dissipating heat less quickly.

 A more fluid oil (or “mixing” with the blade) allows the blade to be in contact with unheated liquid.